 Items in your catalog can be sold as one-time charges on Accounts and as recurring charges (called add-ons) on Plans and Subscriptions.
 Each item can be sold via any channel for maximum flexibility and data tracking; the item itself is not "one-time" or "recurring".

 The charge Description, Product Code, Accounting Code, and Tax settings will be auto-populated from the item.
 The Price and Revenue Recognition for the charge will also be auto-populated from the item, but these fields can be changed to reflect the desired values for this particular charge.

 Configuring items as add-ons on a plan restricts the offerings a subscriber to that plan can select.
 The only offerings available to the customer will be those add-ons specified on the plan.
 To sell items from your catalog as plan add-ons, select the desired item(s) from the dropdown in the Plan Add-Ons section of the New Plan page, or send the appropriate Item Code(s) when creating a plan via the API.

 The Add-On Name, Add-On Code, Accounting Code, Tax settings, and Revenue Recognition for the add-on will be auto-populated from the item.
 The add-on Price will also be auto-populated from the item, but this value can be changed to reflect the desired price for this plan.
 More information about creating add-ons can be found here.

 In Recurly's API, item-based plan add-ons can be configured via the Plans or Plan Add-Ons endpoints and charged via the Purchases or Subscriptions endpoints.
 All plan add-on and subscription add-on configuration can also be done via the Recurly Admin Console.

 Items can be sold with fixed pricing or any of the available Quantity-Based Pricing models when added to a plan.
 Once you have selected your item, choose your pricing model and configure your tiers, if applicable.
 You can use the calculator to validate that specific unit amounts will charge as expected.

-Once the pricing model has been saved, it cannot be changed.
-The specific tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
+Once the pricing model has been saved, the specific tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
 If you need to change the pricing model, create a new add-on.